 The anatomy underlying eye movement testing

 Although your balance system is located primarily in the inner ear, it is connected with the brain and brainstem, the eyes, and the sensory nerves throughout your body.
 Each of these centers sends and receives messages that permit you to maintain your balance.
 When a disorder is present, these messages cause you to feel abnormal dizziness.
 One clearly measurable sign of what’s going on with your balance system is a rapid, involuntary eye movement called nystagmus.
-By stimulating the nervous system in various ways that usually affect balance, and then carefully measuring your eye movements, your physician.
+By stimulating the nervous system in various ways that usually affect balance, your physician can then carefully measure your eye movements.
 This procedure is called VNG or ENG.
 VNG stands for videonystagmography, which tracks eye movement through video recording techniques.
 ENG, or electronystagmography, is the recording of eye movements from electrical signals rather than video recording.